Osaze Urhoghide: AFC Wimbledon

 Urhoghide signed his first professional contract with AFC Wimbledon on the 6 April 2018.

 Sheffield Wednesday

 Following his release at the end of the 2018–19 season, he impressed on trial at Championship club Sheffield Wednesday, and signed a contract with the club.
 He made his first team debut in the FA Cup third round tie against Brighton & Hove Albion, keeping a clean sheet in a 1-0 win.

 On 4 June 2020, he extended his stay a further season by signing a new contract until 2021.
-He broke back into the team under Neil Thompson and his form won him the clubs February 2021 player of the month.
+He broke back into the team under Neil Thompson and was voted the club's Player of the Month for February 2021.
 In March 2021, Osaze started to attract interest from other clubs, with Leeds United, Crystal Place, Watford and Club Brugge all reportedly interested in the defender.
-Sheffield Wednesday confirmed that they had offered him a new contract at the end of the 2020–21 season.
+Sheffield Wednesday confirmed they had offered him a new contract at the end of the 2020–21 season.